pclaypoole/Natural_Language_Processing/README.md

 #### Named Entity Recognition

-In this section, you will build a named entity recognition model for both coins and visualize the tags using SpaCy.
+Build a named entity recognition (NER) model for both coins and visualize the tags using SpaCy.

 ![btc-ner.png](Images/btc-ner.png)